 Many factors can contribute to your tracker's battery not charging, including:

-- The Fitbit tracker is not accepting a charge.
+- A defective tracker not accepting a charge

 Try the steps below to help determine the source of the charging issue.
 For more information about your tracker's battery see How do I maximize my tracker's battery life?